 What are all your current skate setups?

-For aggressive, I still have a pair of my old pro Xsjado’s with Kizer X freestyle frames, and the USD Sway’s with flat Kizer Fluid V’s.
-I love the original Xsjado’s, but the Sway’s have been a good transition back into hard boots.
-I’m enjoying them a lot & will continue to skate them for aggro & UFS off-roading.
+I still have a pair of my old pro-Xsjado with Kizer X freestyle frames and the USD Sways with flat Kizer Fluid V’s.
+I love the original Xsjados, but the Sway has been a good transition back into hard boots.
+I’m enjoying them a lot & will continue to skate them for aggressive & UFS off-roading.
 I also have a Next SUV 3x125mm set up for off-roading.
-For my big wheels urban/fitness skates, I’m using the Powerslide Next Pros with my favorite wheel setup, the 3×3 110mm’s, Undercover wheels, of course.
+For my big wheels urban/fitness skates, I’m using the Powerslide Next Pros with my favorite wheel setup, the 3×3 110 mm, Undercover wheels.

 Have you been aggressive skating this winter?
 If so, where?